 - If all else fails.
 If your good intentions fail and you fall off the wagon.
 Get back on as soon as possible.
 The little bit of damage caused will quickly be reversed if you get back on track as soon as possible after Easter.
 Throw out any remaining chocolate if it’s tempting you and focus on the healthy you again.

-Here is the recipe for my all-time favourite Rich Chocolate Squares to enjoy, so instead of grabbing a chocolate bunny you can have a guilt-free square of this delicious recipe.
+Here is the recipe for my all-time favourite Mud Cake to enjoy, so instead of grabbing a chocolate bunny you can have a guilt-free piece of this delicious recipe.
 It’s suitable to be frozen too so you can stash some away where the rest of the family can’t see it.

 Remember you are the one who will put the chocolates in your mouth so take control, be responsible and above all don’t let this Easter weekend be the undoing of all your good work.
 With a little planning now, you can sail through Easter without the post Easter guilt.